Skip to content

 • Civilian Life:

-Chester Larson helped organize the Bovey American Legion post when he returned from service and was its first adjutant.
+After the signing of the Armistice, Chester returned to Bovey where he helped organize the Bovey American Legion post and was its first adjutant.
 He married Ada Johnson in Nashwauk, Minnesota in 1927.
-He was in the retail clothing business in Nashwauk; served as clerk of the Nashwauk village council; helped organize the Nashwauk Lutheran church and served as its first secretary; and was a charter member and first adjutant of the Nashwauk VFW post.
+He was in the retail clothing business in Nashwauk; served as clerk of the Nashwauk Village Council; helped organize the Nashwauk Lutheran Church and served as its first secretary; and was a charter member and first adjutant of the Nashwauk VFW post.
 He was appointed Itasca County deputy treasurer on January 1, 1935 and served in that position until he was appointed county treasurer in 1946, a position he held until his retirement on January 1, 1967.
+While treasurer, he instituted many new accounting methods and procedures and served a term as president of the Minnesota State Association of County Treasurers.
 He was president of the Minnesota State Association of County Treasurers; a director and treasurer of the Itasca County Fair Board; president of the Itasca County Historical Society; and was a charter member and the first quartermaster of Itasca Barracks No. 2504, Veterans of World War I. As the president of the Historical Society, he began the practice of meeting in different parts of the county and emphasized the importance of preserving the history.
+He served for ten years as director and treasurer of the Itasca County Agricultural Association.
+Mr. Larson visioned a bigger and better fair for all the people of Itasca County.
+The high-class grandstand entertainment he helped to promote did not always show a profit, but this was his idea of service to the many fair goers.

 Chester died at his home in Bovey, Minnesota and is buried in Nashwauk Cemetery, Nashwauk, Minnesota.
 He is survived by his wife, Ada; a son, Donald; two sisters, Ethel Thompson and Eleanor Larson; and a brother Edwin Larson.